schrepfler/packt-publishing-claimer/README.md

+Code is based on mtuanp/packtpubbot but aim of this "fork" is mostly that it should run on Google Cloud.

 Create a project on the Cloud Projects page + Enable billing + Enable the API + Install and initialize the Cloud SDK.

 Install Google Cloud Functions